 2. Probiotic supplements for dogs

-If your dog is okay with swallowing dog supplements, which you can always put them in a soft treat pouch or your dog’s food, then capsule form is considered a better way of dosing probiotics (more on this below).
+If your dog is okay with swallowing dog supplements, which you can always put in a soft treat pouch or your dog's food, then capsule form is considered a better way of dosing probiotics (more on this below).

-The best probiotics for dogs are usually made in a capsule form or powder form (depending on the brand).
+The best probiotics for dogs are usually made in capsule form or powder form (depending on the brand).
 Either one is fine, and since it is a specific dosage that contains a larger amount of active bacteria, and you know how much of the good bacteria your pooch will be getting, this may be a better option.

 Worried about giving your dog pills?
 Watch the video and read the guide below.